PART 1 — ESOP Fundamentals: A Global Perspective

 1. Transparent Valuation

 If employees don't know what their options are worth, the options are worth nothing to them.
-This is the single biggest failure point in most ESOP programs globally.
+This is the single biggest failure point in most ESOP programmes globally.
 Companies grant equity but never explain the current value, how it's calculated, or what it could be worth under different scenarios.

 2. Smart Vesting Structures